 The Digital Workplace Productivity Report 2021

-Scroll on to find some of the key takeaways from the data we gleaned through the survey.
+Some of the key takeaways from the data we gleaned through the survey:

 What would you think about hopping between half a dozen different apps to accomplish one task?
 Nearly 44.3% of respondents surveyed confirmed that more tools complicate their work lives.
 The rest were split between excessive notifications, too many meetings and interestingly, all of the above formed a significant chunk at 23.7%.

 Emails might be boring, but they’re certainly not dead.

 As much as they’re despised as a monolithic collaboration nightmare, an interesting finding in the survey was that emails are still the most popular tool when it comes to digital work.
 Nearly 82.9% of those surveyed reported emails to be an indispensable part of digital work while other work collaboration tools came in at 10.5%.

 If more tools are the problem, then the numbers matter.